snprim/ST558_project_1/README.md

 and **person.names**, remove some columns we don’t need, and combine the two objects.
 Then we’ll add two new variables: `winPercent`: the proportion of wins among all games played and `homeWinPercent`: the proportion of wins of home games among all wins.
+We also create a subset to include fewer columns and transform the data from wide to long.
+This subset shows the numbers of wins, losses, and ties in various situations for each division.

 ``` r
 # perhaps use the wrapper function here